aqaPayam/NakhBot/docs/domain/03-attributes.md

 Rules:

 * Viewing the profile can mark the Nakh as seen.
-* Accepting or liking back can create a Match.
+* Accepting a sent Nakh can create a Match.
 * Rejecting closes the Nakh.
 * Reporting starts the report flow.